ColinWu0403/ECG_AFIB/README.md

-# ECG Signal Analysis and Atrial Fibrillation (AFIB) detection
+# ECG Signal Analysis and Atrial Fibrillation (Afib) Detection Model

 [![Static Badge](https://img.shields.io/badge/Python-3.11.7-306998)](https://www.python.org/downloads/release/python-3117/)

 ### About
-This project is a classification model in Python that predicts if a patient has Atrial Fibrillation (AFIB) based on the given ECG (Electrocardiography) signals of the patient.
+This project is a classification model in Python that predicts if a patient has Atrial Fibrillation (Afib) based on the given Electrocardiography (ECG) signals of the patient.

 The model is written in Python using scikit-learn for classification and uses wfdb and Neurokit2 to analyze ECG signals and measure data to be stored in .csv files

 The ECG signals are taken from the MIT-BIH Atrial Fibrillation Database.
 The afdb folder contains the signals, but the actual files are not pushed as they are too large.
-You can download them on the official website (link is in citation below).
+You can download them on the official website (link is in the citation below).

 ### Install required libraries
 ```